Boundless, Navigator CRE and Off the Record take prizes at TechCrunch’s Seattle pitch-off

 Honorable mention: Stemless

 The audience choice is, as you might guess, determined by the reaction of the audience, but it was so close in this case that we had to have a cheer-off.
-Stemless, which provides compliant listing, check-out, and delivery logistics for small weed merchants, deserves a shout-out.
+Stemless, which provides compliant listing, check-out and delivery logistics for small weed merchants, deserves a shout-out.
 It’s a dangerous and competitive market, but their product is well thought out and could make data plays down the line.

 By the way, there are lots of great photos here if you want to go face-hunting.
-Thanks to all the startups, readers, sponsors, and everyone else for coming out, and thanks to the Showbox for being a cool venue!
+Thanks to all the startups, readers, sponsors and everyone else for coming out, and thanks to the Showbox for being a cool venue!

 0